Skip to Content

 • A computer running Microsoft Windows or Linux.

-This tutorial group will provide guidance on setting up an instance of SAP HANA Cloud, data lake so that it can then be connected to and queried using a few of the data lake client interfaces as described in SAP HANA Cloud, Data Lake Developer Guide for Data Lake Relational Engine.
+This tutorial group will provide guidance on setting up an instance of SAP HANA Cloud, data lake so that it can then be connected to and queried using a few of the data lake client interfaces as described in SAP HANA Cloud, Data Lake Developer Guide for Data Lake Relational Engine and SAP HANA Cloud, Data Lake Client Interfaces.
+On Microsoft Windows, in this tutorial, the shell used is the Command Prompt.

 Access help from the SAP community or provide feedback on this tutorial by navigating to the Feedback link shown below.